SimmeringRook/simmeringrook.github.io/physics/Dampening.md

-'''Definition''':
-Typically referred to as β, damping is when an external force reduces or removes energy from the system.
+?>**Definition**: Typically referred to as $\beta$, damping is when an external force reduces or removes energy from the system.
 For a mechanical system, this typically takes the form of friction.
 In an electrical oscillator, this takes the form of a [[Resistor|resistor]].

 ==Equations==
 ===Mechanical===